 Yes, they can be useful in seeing which areas of the codebase aren’t covered by tests, and therefore where you need to improve your tests.
 They give a good indication of how many tests are in the codebase.
 However, they don’t measure how good or robust the tests are.
 I’m not sure if there is a library that can do that at the moment.
 Code coverage can’t make you write code that considers edge cases and bad input: this is something you have to do yourself as a conscientious developer.

 Don’t forget that the tests covered by test coverage are often unit tests.
 Unit tests are necessary in a healthy codebase, but are complemented by other type of tests.
 Do you have automated integration tests?
 Manual tests?
-Browser compatability tests (for your web app)?
+Browser compatibility tests (for your web app)?
 Unit tests and code coverage are only a facet of testing and shouldn’t be relied on as the only indicator of how well tested your codebase is.

 A code coverage report is a useful indicator in how healthy your test suite is, but should not be used as the only metric of how good your tests are.